 Fedora Linux is a popular open-source operating system known for its stability, security, and user-friendliness.
-However, Fedora does not have pre-installed proprietary fonts, such as Microsoft Fonts.
-This can be a problem for Windows users who have switched to Fedora and need these fonts for their work or for individuals who receive documents with embedded Microsoft fonts.
+However, Fedora does not have pre-installed proprietary fonts like Microsoft Fonts.
+This can be a problem for Windows users who have switched to Fedora and need these fonts for work or for individuals who receive documents with embedded Microsoft fonts.

 This guide will show you how to install Microsoft Fonts on Fedora Linux using the command line terminal and the msttcore-fonts-installer package.
 The process is straightforward and will only take a few minutes to complete.